President of Adib Group Inc

 Dr. Martin is a member of Tau Beta Pi, Sigma Xi, and the IEEE.

-Rick Mastracchio is a NASA Astronaut, Mission Specialist, Flight Engineer and EVA Spacewalk Lead.
+Rick is a former NASA Astronaut, Mission Specialist, Flight Engineer and EVA Spacewalk Lead.
 He has nearly 20 years of experience as an Astronaut and extensive experience in project management, systems design, engineering and technical operations.
-He has served as a crew member on the Space Shuttles Atlantis, Discovery and Endeavor, a Russian Soyuz spacecraft and the International Space Station.
+He has served as a crew member on the Space Shuttles Atlantis, Discovery and Endeavor, a Russian Soyuz spacecraft and ISS.

 A native of Connecticut, Rick earned a bachelor’s degree in Electrical Engineering/Computer Science from the University of Connecticut, and master’s degrees from Rensselaer Polytechnic Institute and the University of Houston.